MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/resources-service-scheduling.md

 ## Set work hours for the resources

-You can set work hours for the bookable resources where you can define when the resources will be available to be booked for services.
+You can set work hours for the bookable resources where you can define when the resources will be available to be booked for services in the Customer Service admin center (preview) or Customer Service Hub app.

-1. Navigate to either the Customer Service Hub or Customer Service admin center (preview) app.
-Depending on your app, perform the following steps:
+1. Go to one of the apps, and perform the following steps.

    ### [Customer Service admin center (preview)](#tab/customerserviceadmincenter)